brianthomas/app-analytics/README.md

 # Applications Program Analytics Project - Software Installed
+#

 ## About
 This project is an investigation of NASA Applications using data harvested from Bigfix database using Web reports interface.

 All analysis code sits in notebooks directory.
+There are various notebooks in this project.

 ## Install